 Authors will sign books immediately following the end of their event.
 Attendees are strongly encouraged to purchase books they want signed in advance of the event.
 Authors on the stages at PAM, Portland’5, Oregon Historical Society, and the Old Church will sign in the Kridel Grand Ballroom on the third floor of PAM; authors at the stage at UCC will sign at the Fellowship Hall at UCC.
 However, please note that all books, including those for authors appearing at stages outside of PAM, will be sold at the Powell’s bookstore in the Kridel at PAM.
 Again, we strongly encourage you to buy books you want signed in advance of the event.

-Books must be purchased from Powell’s or Green Bean bookstores at Wordstock in order to be signed, with the exception of one pre-owned book that may be brought for signing.
-All books purchased at Wordstock, at the Powell’s bookstore, and at any and all of the book fair vendors support the authors and publishers who travel from near and far to share their work at the festival, and the booksellers and vendors who invest time and expense to be at the book fair.
+Books must be purchased from Powell’s or Green Bean bookstores at Portland Book Festival in order to be signed, with the exception of one pre-owned book that may be brought for signing.
+All books purchased at Portland Book Festival, at the Powell’s bookstore, and at any and all of the book fair vendors support the authors and publishers who travel from near and far to share their work at the festival, and the booksellers and vendors who invest time and expense to be at the book fair.
 Literary Arts asks attendees to respect and follow this policy.
 A receipt from Powell’s or Green Bean must be presented in the book signing area.
 Thank you for your support and understanding.

 Remember: your $5 voucher is good at any vendor at the book fair!
-Please buy early and often and know you are supporting the sustainability of Wordstock: Portland’s Book Festival.
+Please buy early and often and know you are supporting the sustainability of Portland Book Festival.

 Book dealers are NOT allowed to bring books into the book signing area.
 Dealers with rolling carts and/or wagons are not allowed on the festival grounds.